tiwong/cat-classifier/README.md

 # cat-classifier
-A 4-layer neural network implementation
+A 4-layer neural network implementation by hand, implementing forward and backward propogation steps explicitly.